TaraHelberg/Ambrosia-Greek-Recipe-s/README.md

 * All access is via On Click
 * Admin is able to Create , view, update and delete Recipes
 * Admin is able to Approve Recipes
-* Adming is able to use filter to search for Recipes
+* Admin is able to use filter to search for Recipes

 ####  Comments Control Manual Test